Michigan State Spartans take on the New Mexico Lobos in second round - WTOP News

 Cleveland; Sunday, 8:40 p.m.
 EDT

-BOTTOM LINE: No. 8 Michigan State and New Mexico play in the NCAA Tournament second round.
+BOTTOM LINE: No. 8 Michigan State takes on New Mexico in the second round of the NCAA Tournament.

-The Spartans’ record in Big Ten games is 18-4, and their record is 10-2 in non-conference play.
-Michigan State ranks second in the Big Ten in rebounding with 37.1 rebounds.
-Jaxon Kohler leads the Spartans with 7.7 boards.
+The Spartans are 18-4 against Big Ten opponents and 10-2 in non-conference play.
+Michigan State averages 78.4 points and has outscored opponents by 11.3 points per game.

-The Lobos are 18-4 in MWC play.
-New Mexico is the MWC leader with 25.4 defensive rebounds per game led by Nelly Junior Joseph averaging 7.8.
+The Lobos’ record in MWC play is 18-4.
+New Mexico is third in the MWC with 15.1 assists per game led by Donovan Dent averaging 6.4.

-TOP PERFORMERS: Jaden Akins is scoring 12.6 points per game and averaging 3.6 rebounds for the Spartans.
-Jase Richardson is averaging 16.3 points and 4.5 rebounds over the last 10 games.
+TOP PERFORMERS: Jaden Akins is scoring 12.6 points per game with 3.6 rebounds and 1.5 assists for the Spartans.
+Jase Richardson is averaging 16.3 points over the last 10 games.

-Donovan Dent is shooting 49.4% and averaging 20.6 points for the Lobos.
-Joseph is averaging 15.0 points over the last 10 games.
+Tru Washington is shooting 35.0% from beyond the arc with 1.3 made 3-pointers per game for the Lobos, while averaging 11.2 points and 2.1 steals.
+Dent is shooting 48.8% and averaging 23.1 points over the past 10 games.

 LAST 10 GAMES: Spartans: 9-1, averaging 76.3 points, 37.0 rebounds, 14.4 assists, 5.6 steals and 3.1 blocks per game while shooting 44.9% from the field.
 Their opponents have averaged 65.9 points per game.